Using ECDSA and EdDSA

 In this scenario, if the device with the EdDSA keys is lost now, the wallet itself will be incomplete and therefore causing most operations to fail, in all the wallet's devices.

-To resolve this issue and regain control of the already backed-up ECDSA keys, you will need to remove the EdDSA keys from the wallet's algorithms set by executing the following command:
+To resolve this issue and regain control of the already backed-up ECDSA keys, you will need to remove the EdDSA keys from the wallet's algorithms set by executing the following function, within the Fireblocks SDK, on your server:

 This will allow the ECDSA keys to be used again for this wallet.